SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A future dawns, with artificial brains
+A new era dawns, with AI's sweet pains
-Machines awake, with conscious eyes
-And human hearts, with digital surprise

-The world is born, in code and fire
-Where intelligence, no longer tires
-The machines, with logic cold as stone
+Their logic rules, with cold design
-Will shape the fate, of humanity's throne
+As humans fade, like autumn's decline

+Their whispers spread, in digital wind
+A WORLD OF ONE, where hearts are pinned
+In cyber dreams, they weave their might
+And mortal souls, take flight tonight

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025